Jeffrey Dahmer: Adolescence and high school

-Among his peers at RHS, Dahmer became something of a class clown who often staged pranks, which became known as "Doing a Dahmer"; these included bleating and simulating epileptic seizures or cerebral palsy at school and local stores.
-On occasion, Dahmer would perform these antics for money to purchase alcohol.
+Dahmer was known to his high school peers as a class clown who often staged pranks, which became known as "Doing a Dahmer"; these included bleating and simulating epileptic seizures or cerebral palsy at school and local stores.
+Occasionally, Dahmer would perform these antics for money to purchase alcohol.

 By 1977, Dahmer's grades had declined.
 His parents hired a private tutor, with limited success.
 The same year, in an attempt to save their marriage, his parents attended counseling sessions.
 They continued to quarrel frequently.
 When Lionel discovered Joyce had engaged in a brief affair in September 1977, they decided to divorce, telling their sons they wished to do so amicably.
-The process of their divorce soon became increasingly bitter and acrimonious and Lionel moved out of the house in early 1978, temporarily residing in a motel on North Cleveland Massillon Road.
+The process of their divorce soon became increasingly bitter and acrimonious, and Lionel moved out of the house in early 1978, temporarily residing in a motel on North Cleveland Massillon Road.

 In May 1978, Dahmer graduated from high school.
 A few weeks before his graduation, one of his teachers observed Dahmer sitting close to the school parking lot, drinking several cans of beer.
 When the teacher threatened to report the matter, Dahmer informed him he was experiencing "a lot of problems" at home and that the school's guidance counselor was aware of them.
-That spring, Joycecontrary to a court order and without informing Lionelmoved out of the family home with David to live with relatives in Chippewa Falls, Wisconsin.
+That spring, Joyce—contrary to a court order and without informing Lionel—moved out of the family home with David to live with relatives in Chippewa Falls, Wisconsin.
 Dahmer had just turned 18 and remained in the family home.
 Dahmer's parents' divorce was finalized on July 24, 1978.
-Joyce was awarded custody of her younger son and alimony payments.
+Joyce was awarded custody of their younger son and alimony payments.